 When your code has more layers than a poorly made pan bagnat 🥪

-Some projects accumulate dependencies like a pan bagnat trying to stuff in a whole salmon, a baguette, and half a garden.
+Some projects accumulate dependencies like a pan bagnat trying to fit a whole salmon, a baguette, and half a garden.
 The result is a monolith that not even a hydraulic press can hold together.
-In the end, you end up with code that, when deployed, crumbles just like that sandwich where you put too much olive oil.
+In the end, you end up with code that, when deployed, crumbles just like that sandwich you put too much olive oil on.
 Less is more, even if hunger says otherwise.